mysticstylez/BeatBox-Music-Bot/README.md

 **?play**

-  Plays a song by searching YouTube, SoundCloud, or the local directory.
+  Plays a song by searching SoundCloud, remote or the local directory.
   If the bot is not in a voice channel, it joins automatically.

 **?skip**